ngkogkos/burp-vulners-scanner/README.md

   and check found version in vulners.com vulnerability database
 - [Experemental] Check unique URLs in vulners.com finding exploits for such paths

-If Vulners Plugin detects vulnerable software it will show you CVE, advisoroies and even applicable exploits!
+If Vulners Plugin detects vulnerable software it will show you CVE, advisories and even applicable exploits!

 # How to use